 In Weinberg’s article he does give arguments for why the “SM just a low-energy approximation” point of view makes predictions and can be checked.
 They are:

 - There should be baryon number violating terms of order $(E/M)^2$.
-The problem with this of course is that no has ever observed baryon number violation.
+The problem with this of course is that no one has ever observed baryon number violation.

 - There should be lepton number violating terms of order $E/M$, “and they apparently have been discovered, in the form of neutrino masses.”
 The problem with this is that it’s not really true.
 One can easily get neutrino masses by extending the SM to include right-handed neutrinos and Dirac masses, no lepton number violation.
 You only get non-renormalizable terms and lepton number violation when you try to get masses using just left-handed neutrinos.